top of page

 Overview

-To address the clean water crisis in over 100 Indigenous communities, Indigenous-owned Cheekbone Beauty launched the provocative Glossed Over campaign during Indigenous History Month.
-The brand created a lip gloss set featuring shades like E. Coli Kiss and Mercury Shimmer, which were actually infused with contaminated water from affected regions.
-The campaign exposed a haunting reality: if you wouldn't put contaminated gloss on your lips, why should Indigenous people be forced to drink contaminated water?
+To draw attention to the clean water crisis persisting in over 100 Indigenous communities, Cheekbone Beauty and Sephora Canada launched a powerful campaign titled Glossed Over.
+The brand created a line of lip glosses with shades inspired by the actual contaminants found in community water sources, such as E. Coli Kiss and Mercury Shimmer.
+By "selling" glosses contaminated with these bacteria, the initiative aimed to spark a collective reflection and pose a critical question: If you wouldn't put contaminated gloss on your lips, why should Indigenous people have to drink polluted water?

 As PR Lead, my mission was to craft a narrative that resonated across both beauty and societal beats.
 Beyond drafting all campaign materials, I leveraged key media relationships to ensure our message reached a wide and diverse audience in Canada.